Email FacebookTwitterMenu burgerClose thin

 How Much Does It Cost to Create a Living Trust in Louisiana?

 The price of making a living trust depends on the method you use to form it.
-One way is to use an online program and create the trust document yourself.
+One way is to do DIY estate planning and create the trust document yourself online.
 This will cost you a few hundred dollars or so.
-You can also use the services of a lawyer, for which you’ll probably pay more than $1,000.
+You can also use the services of a lawyer, for which you’ll probably pay between $1,000 and $5,000 depending on the lawyer, their rate, and the size of your estate.
+1

-Though it is cheaper to make your trust document yourself, there are problems that can arise with DIY estate planning.
-If you’re not comfortable doing the research and paying attention to all of the details that come with properly establishing a living trust, you should strongly consider hiring a lawyer.
+Though it is cheaper to make your trust document yourself, some problems can arise with DIY estate planning.
+If you’re not comfortable doing the research and paying attention to all of the details that come with properly establishing a living trust, you should strongly consider hiring an estate planning attorney.
 Make sure the lawyer is a trust expert, not just an estate planner.
-Also look closely at the attorney’s fees before you start working together so you know exactly how much you’ll pay.
+Also, look closely at the attorney’s fees before you start working together so you know exactly how much you’ll pay.

 Why Get a Living Trust in Louisiana?

 Most people get a living trust in order to avoid probate, a process that most estates go through to prove the will.
 The process can be time-consuming, costly and an invasion of privacy as private matters become public record.
-One important thing to note about this process in Louisiana: Because Louisiana’s legal development was tied to French and Spanish colonization before it became part of the United States, the state uses the term “succession” instead of probate.
+Also, because Louisiana’s legal development was tied to French and Spanish colonization before it became part of the United States, the state uses the term “succession” instead of probate.

 While many states have adopted the Uniform Probate Code to simplify the probate or succession process, Louisiana is not one of them.
 This means that a living trust may be especially helpful in the Bayou State.

 There are other reasons to get a living trust, too.
 Living trusts allow you to specify when you want to leave property to a minor.
 Until the child reaches a certain age, the property the child will someday inherit will remain in the living trust under the trustee’s management.
-A living trust is also useful in the event you become incapacitated.
+If you become incapacitated a living trust will also prove useful.
 Because you’ve already named a trustee, you’ll avoid conservatorship.

 Who Should Get a Living Trust in Louisiana?

-Though there are a number of upsides to creating a living trust, there are downsides to consider as you weigh your estate planning options.
+Though there are several upsides to creating a living trust, there are downsides to consider as you weigh your estate planning options.
 A living trust is more costly and difficult to create than a will.
-It can also increase the potential of problems arising after you die because it provides a longer period of time for potential court challenges to be filed.
+It can also increase the potential of problems arising after you die because it provides a longer time for the filing of potential court challenges.

 Living Trusts vs. Wills